PedroFabrino/ValorantCompGenerator/README.md

 - View role distribution summary
 - Clean, responsive UI with Valorant-themed styling

+## CI/CD Pipeline

+This project uses GitHub Actions for automated testing and deployment:

+### Automated Workflow
+- **On Push to Any Branch**: Runs comprehensive test suite
+- **On Push to Main**: Runs tests → Builds → Deploys to GitHub Pages
+- **On Pull Request**: Runs tests to ensure code quality before merging
+- **Test Coverage**: Automatically generates and uploads coverage reports
+- **Deployment**: Only deploys from main branch if all tests pass

+### Workflow Status
+Check the [Actions tab](../../actions) to see the status of builds and deployments.

 ## Testing

 The project includes comprehensive unit and integration tests: